Easy Turkey Brine Recipe: Perfect Moisture & Flavor

 • Combine all the seasonings together.
 Set a wire cooling rack on a baking sheet and place the turkey on the rack.
 Rub ½ cup of the dry brine on the back side of the turkey, ½ cup on the legs and 1 cup on the breast.
 Transfer the turkey, uncovered to the fridge and refrigerate for at least 24 hours, and up to 72 hours.

-• After the brine period, brush off any brine and discard.
+• After the brine period, brush off all the dry brine and discard.
 Let the bird sit naked in the fridge for 4 hours if possible to dry out or pat the bird dry and proceed with my Herb Roasted Turkey recipe.
-Remove any excess dry brine that is in the bottom of the roasting pan so your gravy isnt too salty.
+Remove any excess dry brine that is in the bottom of the roasting pan so your gravy isnt too salty before roasting.

 Notes